Swordnut/QGIS_scripts/README.md

 ## layout_extent_polygon.py for Atlas layouts

 This helps create and edit atlas layouts.
 It fetches the extent of your selcted layout window and creates a scaled rectangle polygon layer
--updated to woirk with QGIS 3.28 upwards, including the changes to styling in 3.36 onwards

-   - The new layer will be named "atlas_{mapscale}.shp" and will be saved to the project home.
+   - The new layer will be named "atlas.shp" and will be saved to the project home.
-   - Attributes: the layout order (int), origin "{mapscale} {layoutname}" and 2 empty character attributes for you to use as you want
+   - Attributes: the layout order (int), scale, layout origin and 2 empty character attributes for you to use as you want, including using expressions.
    -Layout order will be incremented if the script is used to generate more polygons in the same scale.
-      -If a new scale is used, the script will save the polygon as a new layer.
+      - If a new scale is used, the script will save the polygon in the same layer but will note the scale as an attribute.
-      - You can edit the layer as normal though, including inserting different sized polygons.
-Subsequent uses of the script will keep incrementing the order number, as it just looks for the highest number so far
+      - Subsequent uses of the script will keep incrementing the order number, as it just looks for the highest number so far
    - Produces styled polygons
       - transparent boxes, big helpful label for the order number
    - Drop-down menu for map window names is not auto-populated